Tulips are popular spring flowers and belong in every flower garden where they stand out and impress with great variety and colors.

 Growing tulips in a pot?

 In order for your tulips to start flowering with a vital growth advantage, you can prefer the tulip bulbs on the windowsill.
 This method is also recommended if voles infect your garden.
 For this purpose, fill used plastic pots halfway up with peat-free potting soil in mid-January.
-Then place the onions at a distance of 15 cm and fill up to 20-25 cm with substrate.
+Then place the onions at a distance of 15 cm and fill up to 20-25 cm with the substrate.

 Keep the soil slightly moist in a frost-free, bright location.
 The first leaves emerge from the substrate within a few weeks.
 If the tulips boast the first flower buds, put the flowers and the pots in the flower bed.